Analyze images in Azure AI Foundry portal

 If you don’t intend to do more exercises, delete any resources that you no longer need.
 This avoids accruing any unnecessary costs.

-- Select the resource and select Delete and then Yes to confirm.
-The resource is then deleted.
+2. Select Delete resource group and then enter the resource group name to confirm.
+The resource group is then deleted.

 Learn more